OriBenAmram/artiduel-frontend/README.md

 ## Getting started
 From the back to the front!
-Head to the next [repository](https://github.com/vicky-polatov/artiduel-backend "Backend repo link") and clone the project or download the files.
+Clone the next line or Head to the next [repository](https://github.com/vicky-polatov/artiduel-backend "Backend repo link") and clone the project (or download the files).

 ```
 git clone https://github.com/vicky-polatov/artiduel-backend.git